baloon11/Recognition-of-sounds/README.md

 create etalon .wav file (script will recognize the sounds of this file and run)

 	python cts.py etalon

 Run script

 	python cts.py standart

-When the script is running,it waiting for the etalon sounds to do the action (run firefox)
+When the script is running, it waiting for the etalon sounds to do the action (run firefox)